 By the time the company closed in 1970, it was operating under the name Otis Co., Inc., at 1199 Eddy Street in Providence.

 Barbara Schwartz is a costume jewelry historian and a tenacious and passionate researcher.
 She is also the founder of TruFaux Jewels, an online boutique of exquisite costume jewelry made in Europe and North America from the 1920s – 1950s.
 She is a member of the Association for the Study of Jewelry and Related Arts and the Vintage Fashion Guild (VFG).
-Barbara has lectured on fashion and jewelry history for the Association of Image Consultants International, at two conventions of Costume Jewelry Collectors International (CJCI), and as part of the Jewelry History Series at The Original Miami Antique Show, and at The Antique Jewelry & Art Conference.
-Her articles have been published online by CJCI, Kovels, and Sixty and Me, and in ADORNMENT: The Magazine of Jewelry & Related Arts.
+Barbara has lectured on fashion and jewelry history for the Association of Image Consultants International, at two conventions of Costume Jewelry Collectors International (CJCI), as part of the Jewelry History Series at The Original Miami Antique Show, and at The Antique Jewelry & Art Conference.
+Her articles have been published online by CJCI, Kovels, and Sixty and Me, and in The VFG News and ADORNMENT: The Magazine of Jewelry & Related Arts.
 Her own interesting story has also been featured on The Story Exchange.

 Robin Deutsch has been a jewelry historian and collector since the 1990s.
 She specializes in American and European costume jewelry, focusing mainly on Art Deco and paste of the 1920s –1930s, but she collects anything from Georgian to made-yesterday.
 She is a member of many fine and costume jewelry organizations and has had many costume jewelry articles published online at CJCI and also in VFCJ Magazine.
 Robin has her own website on the German jewelry company Knoll & Pregizer which she published in 2009, bringing to the forefront the name and history of this company that was lost to posterity.
 She was a lender to the museum exhibit “Finer Things” at Stan Hywet Hall & Gardens, Akron, Ohio, April-October 2012.